Panasonic approves four-day workweek

 The Japanese industrial group recently announced that it will start offering a third day off per week to those interested.
 “We must support the well-being of our employees”the group’s president and CEO Yuki Kusumi told investors at a briefing.

-Panasonic hopes to give workers more time to pursue their personal interests so that they are happierEither volunteering or even a side job.
+Panasonic hopes to give workers more time to pursue their personal interests so that they are happier, be it volunteering or even a side job.
 In Spain, no large company offers these types of benefits, and only one political party, Más País, advocates this proposal.

 A new and growing trend